-Over the weekend, Twitter announced that their website would now support adding alt text and image descriptions for gifs, and I immediately received several questions about how to write alt text for gifs and where to find alt text on Twitter.
-I’ve been waiting for Twitter to add support for adding alt text to gifs for a while now, since I have low vision and am sensitive to flashing lights, so I was super excited to learn that this feature was now available in the browser versions of Twitter, and will be available on the mobile apps soon.
+Twitter started supporting alt text for gifs a few years ago, and one of the first questions I received when the feature debuted was about how to write alt text for gifs and where to find alt text on Twitter.
+I personally love that alt text for gifs is supported since I have low vision and am sensitive to flashing lights, and was happy to learn that this feature is available not only for people using Twitter in their web browser, but for people using the mobile apps as well.
 Here are my tips for how to write alt text for gifs and how to add alt text to social media.

 What is alt text?

 Alt text tells people what is in an image, such as text or basic essential details.
 Many people with blindness, low vision, or other visual impairments use screen readers to access websites, applications, and documents.
 When the screen reader comes across an image, the alt text is read out loud to tell the person what the image is and what it looks like.
 While some websites will automatically generate alt text for images, Twitter requires users to write their own alt text that will be read out loud by the screen reader.

 - How To Write Alt Text and Image Descriptions for the Visually Impaired